lcapo/developer-documentation-hotel/DSF/MealPlanList.rst

-If the provider has more than 100 mealplan codes, or more than 20 codes for one single mealplan, this code will be mapped to XML Travelgate's code. `Link to List of
+If the provider has more than 100 mealplan codes, or more than 20 codes for one single mealplan, this code will be mapped depending on the provider.
-Codes <#Link%20to%20List%20of%20Codes>`__

 |